MarieLanger/Interactive-SIRmodel-UI/README.md

 The initial behaviour of the infected population depends on which of the six age groups is exposed first.
 The curve of the infected population might show a small initial peak.
 This behaviour of the model is because the first individual gets infected after the incubation period of the disease and this same individual joins the group of the removed population R while the next set of individuals, who got exposed, are still in their incubation period.

 ### Population heterogenity "Gamma"
+This extension is based on the paper:
+Neipel J., Bauermann J., Bo S., Harmon T., Jülicher F., Power-law population heterogeneity governs epidemic waves.
+PloS One 15, e0239678 (2020). https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0239678

-This extension is based on the paper by Neipel et al. (2020) and was implemented by introducing the mentioned additional gamma-term to the SIR-model.
+It was implemented by introducing the mentioned additional gamma-term to the SIR-model.

 # Technical notes